clonite/AwsApp/README.md

 # AwsApp
-## Basic flask app to authenticate and login
+## Basic flask app to authenticate and file upload